Buscadoras/buscadoras.github.io/index.en.md

 <div class="quote animatable fadeInUp"><div class="content-container">
 <h4>“One does not live, one survives to see them return or to see them come home and embrace them again.”</h4>
 <h5>– Martha Leticia García Cruz.</h5>
-<p>This tragic reality is unfolding in a context of unrelenting violence in a country that is transit and destination of people on the move.</p>
+<p>This tragic reality is unfolding in a context of unrelenting violence in a country that is both a destination and passage for people on the move.</p>
 </div></div><!-- quote content-container -->